Depositing multiple components for your final thesis record

 A version of the website must be provided as it was at the time it was submitted for examination and/or accepted by the Chair of Examiners.

-Archive your website using your tool of choice and deposit a copy of the WARC file along with your thesis.
-If the archived version of the website is also available online (e.g. through Archive-it), the URL can also be added to the record for your thesis in Minerva Access.
-You may choose to make this URL publicly visible or restricted.
-If restricted, it will be made visible if your live website ceases to be available.
-Send the URL through to the Minerva Access team once you have deposited your thesis and received confirmation that your thesis is in the repository.
-The Minerva Access team will add the URL to your thesis repository record.
+Archive your website using your tool of choice and deposit a copy of the file along with your thesis.
+If the archived version of the website is available online (e.g. through Archive-it), the URL can be added to the record for your thesis in Minerva Access.
+Websites can also be captured and added to the Univeristy's Web Archive.
+To request content to be added to the UMA, refer to the Web archiving program.

 If your website contains dynamic or interactive features, you may choose to provide an alternative representation of the website.
 You should discuss with your supervisor what the best representation of your website will be.